naturerobots/mbf_docs/docs/tutorials/beginner/beyond_relay.md

 # Leaving the Relay Behind

-Using a relay from Move Base to Move Base Flex is the easiest way to get started with Move Base Flex.
+Using a relay from Move Base to Move Base Flex is the easiest way to get started with Move Base Flex, when coming from Move Base.

 This does, however, make it harder to use advanced features of Move Base Flex.
 Let's start with understanding the differences between the respective Actions:

 ## mb_msgs/MoveBaseAction vs mbf_msgs/MoveBaseAction